almhdy24/JsonShelter/README.md

 print_r($permissionResults);
 ```

-### Purpose 🔐

-- **Security Boost**: Ensures your JSON files have just the right permissions, keeping unwanted eyes away! 👀
-- **Standardization**: Applies uniform permission settings across all files—cohesion is key! 🔗

-### Expected Output 🎊

-You’ll receive an array reflecting the results of all the nifty permission adjustments made.
-Verify that everything’s shipshape and ready to go! ⚓️

----

-With these vibrant methods 💖, managing your JSON files becomes not just easy, but enjoyable!
-Embrace the elegance of efficient code and let db do the heavy lifting, making your application shine like a star! 🌟✨

 ## Conclusion 🎉

-And that's a wrap! 🎊 You've now unlocked the power of JsonShelter, making it super simple to integrate into your PHP applications! 🚀 With just a few easy steps, you're ready to harness the full potential of JSON management.
+And that's a wrap! 🎊 You've now unlocked the power of JsonShelter, making it super simple to integrate into your PHP applications! 🚀 With just a few easy steps, you're ready to harness the power of file-based JSON data management, complete with encryption and ORM-like capabilities.

 Remember, every line of code brings you closer to your goals.
 Embrace the journey and happy coding! 😄💻✨